30 Types of Arches, Modern & Historical, Visually Displayed

 These are weak and not used in modern times.
 Historical rubble arches have been preserved and reinforced since their ability to maintain large loads over long periods of time is low and too much of a liability presently.

 There are three main types of arches made from bricks as the main building material.
 They can come in any of the shapes above.
 The styles below are more about the construction method itself.
+You'll see these in many modern types of mansions as well as older structures in downtown areas.

 Rough Brick Arches